You can upload objects to a bucket through the File List page in the COS Console. For more information on objects, see Object Overview.

 After clicking Upload, you can check the upload progress in Task Completed in the top right of the page.
-After the upload is complete, you can see the uploaded object in the File List page of the bucket.
+Once the upload is complete, the uploaded object(s) will appear in the File List.